-Manage Your Future Pt.
-4: Investing in Vacation Property
+Manage Your Future: Investing In Vacation Property (Part 4)

 Real-life isn’t a day at the beach.
 But investors interested in vacation or resort properties can see that day at the beach in their future.
 In the final installment of the Gordon James Realty Services series Manage Your Future, we look at the advantages of investing in a vacation property.